Genentech/HLApollo/README.md

 The model output is a csv file with the same columns as the input, with the following additional columns,
 - invalid_allele
-    - Description: True if the row contains an allele that is considered invalid, typically this means the model does not have a lookup psuedo sequence available for that allele, otherwise False is populated
+    - Description: True if the row contains an allele that is considered invalid, typically this means the model does not have a lookup pseudo sequence available for that allele, otherwise False is populated
 - invalid_aa
     - Description: True if an invalid Amino Acid is found, otherwise False is populated
 - invalid_length